bioinfo-pf-curie/mpiSORT/INSTALL.md

 If you don't have automake 1.15 but a former version (such as 1.13), you can edit in the `configure.ac` file and change the line `AM_INIT_AUTOMAKE([1.15 foreign -Wall])` with `AM_INIT_AUTOMAKE([1.13 foreign -Wall])`.

-If automake` and `autoconf` have been installed in custom directories, be sure your their are available in your PATH:
+If `automake` and `autoconf` have been installed in custom directories, be sure their are available in your PATH:

 `export PATH=path_to_automake/automake-1.15/bin:path_to_autoconf/autoconf-2.69/bin:${PATH}`

-If needed, you can set your PATH according to your configuration directly in your `${HOME}/.bashrc`.
+If needed, you can set your PATH according to your configuration directly in your `${HOME}/.bashrc` file.

 Custom options can be used with `configure` such as `--prefix` to set the destination installation path or `CC` for the MPI compiler, for example:
-./configure CC=mpi_bin_path --prefix
+`./configure CC=mpi_bin_path --prefix`

 ## Build from the git repository

 ```
 git clone https://github.com/bioinfo-pf-curie/mpiSORT.git
 cd mpiSORT
+# Checkout the branch of the version you want to install, for example:
+# git checkout version-1.0.0
 aclocal
 autoconf
 automake --add-missing